Anthonypaige/investnurenergy/src/content/post/water-heaters-federal-incentives-overview.md

 #### **Why it's included in the IRA**

 Solar water heaters utilize the sun's thermal energy, offering a renewable and efficient solution for water heating.
 These systems significantly reduce reliance on fossil fuels, fostering a sustainable future.
-Discover more in our [article on Solar Water Heaters](link-to-article).
+Discover more in our article on [Solar Water Heaters](investinyourenergy.com/solar-water-heaters-are-a-sustainable-solution-for-your-home).

 #### **Federal Incentive**

-The **Residential Clean Energy Tax Credit (25D)** provides a 30% credit on both equipment and installation costs, with no upper limit.
+The Residential Clean Energy Tax Credit (25D) provides a 30% credit on both equipment and installation costs, with no upper limit.
 To qualify, systems must generate at least 50% of their energy from the sun and be certified by the SRCC or a similar state-endorsed entity.

 ### **Energy-Efficient Storage Water Heaters: A Reliable Choice**

-#### **Why it's included in the IRA**
+#### **Why it's included in the Inflation Reduction Act**

 While they may not offer the substantial savings of other water heater types, upgrading to an Energy Star certified model can still lead to significant savings, particularly when replacing older, less efficient units.

 #### **Federal Incentive**

-The **Energy Efficient Home Improvement Credit (25C)** awards a 30% tax credit on the project cost, up to a $600 maximum.
+The Energy Efficient Home Improvement Credit (25C) awards a 30% tax credit on the project cost, up to a $600 maximum.
 For more details you can refer to the [Criteria for Energy Star Certified Storage Water Heaters](https://www.energystar.gov/about/federal_tax_credits/tax_credits_homeowners/water_heaters_natural_gas_oil_propane)

 ### **State-Level Incentives**